Nebraska Hog Inventory Unchanged

 pigs saved per litter was 11.60 for the March – May period, compared to 11.60 last year.

-Nebraska hog producers intend to farrow 170,000 sows during the June-August 2014 quarter, up 3 percent from the actual farrowings during the same period a year ago.
-Intended farrowings for September-November 2014 are 165,000 sows, unchanged from the actual farrowings during the same period the previous year.
+Nebraska hog producers intend to farrow 190,000 sows during the June – August 2022 quarter, down 5% from the actual farrowings during the same period a year ago.
+Intended farrowings for

 Access the National publication for this release at:

 Find agricultural statistics for your county, State, and the Nation at www.nass.usda.gov